The Values of Jacob

 The sovereignty of G-d over His creation is tantamount to keeping order in the world, according to His frame of reference, a perspective that transcends our limited viewpoint.
 In our own lives, we are granted a certain amount of autonomy over ourselves, that should not be taken for granted.
 Therefore, we need to be responsible decision makers, while also recognizing that we cannot control all the circumstances of our life; even so, we can still choose how to respond in any given situation.

-Yet, our sense of autonomy is best taken into consideration with respect towards the greater context of our relationship with G-d, as well as our fellow human beings.
+Our sense of autonomy is best taken into consideration with respect towards the greater context of our relationship with G-d, as well as our fellow human beings.
 With that in mind, reflect upon how important these relationships are to our own sense of well-being.
-No man is an island; we all need some amount of social interaction, to a greater or lesser degree, depending upon the individual.
+No person is an island; we all need some amount of social interaction, to a greater or lesser degree, depending upon the individual.
 Additionally, as limited beings, we may benefit from turning towards G-d for comfort, guidance, and inspiration.

 My personal reflections on each day’s combination of middot are not meant to be comprehensive; they are not based upon any one particular system.
 Nor, may my insights be characterized as authoritative, because I am a student, not a teacher.
 I simply hope to inspire others to delve into an exploration of their own personality, for the sake of tikkun hanefesh (rectification of the soul).

-Omer: Day 20 – Building Wisely
+Omer Count: Day 20 – Building Wisely

 What foundation have I built in order to bring harmony, meaning, and an overall sense of peace into my life?
 Am I the sort of person that permits myself “to go with the flow,” in hope that if I trust in the Universe, everything will work out for the best?
 Or, do I have a set of tangible principles, rules, and guidelines in my life, that governs my lifestyle, so that I might decide how to respond to the events in my life, rather than letting them passively shape me?
 Am I able to make wise decisions, based upon higher truths?
 Or do I go with the whim of my feelings, letting my emotions rule me instead?

+“Build Thou the walls of Jerusalem” (Psalm 51:20, JPS 1917 Tanach).
+The walls of our foundation that will preserve our inner sense of peace are the protective measures that we put in place to preserve our values, so that the sanctity of our lives is not diminished by outside factors.
+A strong foundation built upon wisdom is necessary, in order to navigate the challenges of life.
 From where is your harmony derived in your life?
 Upon what kind of foundation do you build your peace of mind?
 Do you have a lasting peace of mind?
 Is there something that will contribute to the restoration of your soul, when you might be thrown off balance by the world?

-A strong foundation is a sure and lasting one, that will provide shelter from the storms of life.
-Moreover, I think that harmony and inner peace must be maintained, through returning, and returning again, each and every day of our lives to our central focus in life.
+Harmony and inner peace must be maintained, through returning, and returning again, each and every day of our lives to our central focus in life.
 If our focus is on G-d, then true peace is attainable through His presence.

 Omer: Day 19 – A Sure Peace

-Hod shebbe Tiferes: Splendor within Beauty
+Hod shebbe Tiferes: Humility within Harmony

-One “role” of acquiring humility, in relationship to “peace of mind” is as follows: Humility may serve to temper a false sense of harmony within, by compelling a soul to recognize that any sense of inner peace is often fragile, especially if that peace is not drawn from a higher source.
+Humility can serve to temper a false sense of harmony within, by compelling a soul to recognize that any sense of inner peace is often fragile, especially if that peace is not drawn from a higher source.
 Are we willing to admit to ourselves, that we are dependent on many circumstances, needs, and expectations to maintain a sense of peace?
 To think otherwise may be an overestimation of one’s own ability to secure sure peace of mind.

-Yet, if we would like to be able to transcend our dependence on the requirements that we set for ourselves, in order to bring us a peace that may actually be a fragile peace, then, through recognition of our limitations, we may humble ourselves before G-d, in acknowledgment of the everlasting peace that can provided through Him.
+Yet, if we would like to be able to transcend our dependence on the requirements that we set for ourselves, in order to bring us a peace that may actually be a fragile peace, then, through recognition of our limitations, we may humble ourselves before G-d, in acknowledgment of the everlasting peace that can be provided only through Him.
 “The L-RD will bless His people with peace” (Psalm 29:11, JPS 1917 Tanach).